mohamedameen93/Vehicle-Path-Planning-Algorithm/README.md

 # Vehicle Path Planning Algorithm
 In this project, our goal is to design a path planning algorithm that is able to a car around a simulated highway scenario, including traffic and given waypoints, telemetry, and sensor fusion data.
+Our goal is to safely navigate around the virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit

 ---